$L_1$ and $L_2$ embeddings of the symmetric group: The word metric of cycle and transposition

 where for each $j=1,...,s$, $l_j \in \z/n$ and $\gamma_j = (0 k^{(j)}_2 k^{(j)}_3...k^{(j)}_{m_j})$ for some $m_j \in \n$ and $k^{(j)}_2,...,k^{(j)}_{m_j} \in \z/n$ all distinct and different from $0$.
 After relabeling the indices, we may assume that the path $0 \mapsto l_1 \mapsto l_2 \mapsto ... \mapsto l_s$ is a path of length at most twice the diameter:

 (Why twice?
-It would be the case that $0$ sits at the middle of the cloud of points $\{l_1,...,l_s\}$.) \\We now write:
+It could be the case that $0$ sits at the middle of the cloud of points $\{l_1,...,l_s\}$.) \\We now write:

-and the upper bound follows from the triangle inequality and the estimate on the word length of a cycle. \\\textbf{Lower bound} We show that the right hand side ($RHS$ in short) does not change much when we apply a generator: \\When we multiply $\pi$ by the cyclic permutation, the $RHS$ changes by at most 1 unit. \\When we multiply $\pi$ by a transposition, the $RHS$ can change by at most 3 units. \\For the identity permutation, $RHS =0$.
-Moving across the shortest path from $\pi$ to $1$, the sum drops to zero, and hence the number of steps to reach the identity is at least
+and the upper bound follows from the triangle inequality and the estimate on the word length of a cycle (i.e. the inequality $(\star)$). \\\textbf{Lower bound (via submultiplicative quantity)} We show that the term

+does not change much when we apply a generator. \\When we multiply $\pi$ by the cyclic permutation, the $T$ changes by at most 1 unit. \\When we multiply $\pi$ by a transposition, the $T$ can change by at most 3 units. \\For the identity permutation, $T =0$.
+Moving along the shortest path from $\pi$ to $1$ in the Cayley graph $\Gamma(Sym_n,\{t,c\})$, the $T$ drops to zero, and hence the number of steps to reach the identity is at least